Confirmation of the existence of an exotic state in the $\pi D$ system

 The results of the lattice QCD study presented here are exactly in line with the predictions for the non-perturbative meson-meson dynamics derived from unitarised chiral perturbation theory. {The negative energy shift in the [6] state establishes beyond doubt a pole close to threshold.
 This is most probably a bound state but given the current statistics a virtual state cannot be excluded.
 In either case our results represent} the first \emph{ab initio} study showing non-trivial evidence for the molecular nature of the lightest non-strange charmed scalar mesons.
 At the same time our findings are in clear conflict to expectations from other models for the lightest singly heavy scalar mesons: The existence of {this near-threshold pole} in the flavor $[6]$ demonstrates unambiguously a multiquark structure of the light scalars thus ruling out the applicability of the traditional quark models for theses states.
 Moreover, the repulsion observed in the flavor $[15]$ is in conflict with expectations from the tetraquark model and explicitly excludes its realization in Ref.~\cite{Dmitrasinovic:2005gc}.
 In this sense the lattice study presented here provides important progress towards an understanding of the hadron spectrum.

 {\it Acknowledgments.} We thank Alessandro Pilloni, Evan Berkowitz and Andrea Shindler for useful discussions.
 We also thank David Wilson for his critical reading of our manuscript and our ensuing discussions.
 TL is indebted to Andr\'{e} Walker-Loud for his insightful discussions related to backward propagating states and for politely correcting TL's ignorance in various subject matters.
 We are grateful to Balint Joo for assistance with CHROMA and to Kate Clark and Mathias Wagner for guidance with QUDA.

+The authors gratefully acknowledge the computing time granted by the JARA Vergabegremium and provided on the JARA Partition part of the supercomputer JURECA\cite{jureca} at Forschungszentrum J\"{u}lich, through project CJIAS0421, and the Gauss Centre for Supercomputing e.V. (www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer JUWELS\cite{juwels} at J\"{u}lich Supercomputing Centre (JSC), through project HADRONSEXTCONT.

 This work is supported in part by the National Natural Science Foundation of China (NSFC) under Grant No.~11835015, No.~12047503, and No.~11961141012, by the NSFC and the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the funds provided to the Sino-German Collaborative Research Center ``Symmetries and the Emergence of Structure in QCD'' (NSFC Grant No.~12070131001, DFG Project-ID 196253076 -- TRR110), and by the Chinese Academy of Sciences (CAS) under Grant No.~XDB34030000 and No.~QYZDB-SSW-SYS013.